 “Everything is permissible for me”—but not everything is beneficial.
 “Everything is permissible for me”—but I will not be mastered by anything.
 1 Corinthians 6:12

-When you read Old Testament history you realize there is something seriously wrong.
+When you read Old Testament history you realise there’s something seriously wrong.
 God’s people were constantly going astray and following foreign gods.
 Neither the threat of punishment nor the reward of blessing was enough to keep God’s people from disobeying him.

-In the beginning God told Adam not to eat from “the tree of the knowledge of good and evil” (Genesis 2:17).
-God did not intend for us to have the knowledge of good and evil, being in relationship with God would be enough to keep us from evil.
+In the beginning, God told Adam not to eat from “the tree of the knowledge of good and evil” (Genesis 2:17).
+God didn’t intend for us to have the knowledge of good and evil, being in relationship with God would be enough to keep us from evil.

-So the Christian life is not about strictly adhering to a code of conduct because Paul tells us that everything is permissible.
-However it is important to check our hearts and work out what is beneficial and what is not.
+The Christian life isn’t about strictly adhering to a code of conduct because Paul tells us that everything is permissible.
+However, it’s important to check with God’s Spirit within us and work out what’s beneficial and what’s not.